 - Big Bad: Of the movie and The Origin.

 - Blond Guys Are Evil: In the movie, he is played by Rutger Hauer.

 - Child Hater: With the exception of Merrick, Lothos and his minions are never shown attacking anyone over the age of 18.

-- The Dreaded: Famous for killing many past Slayers.
+- The Dreaded: Lothos is famous for killing many past Slayers.
 Consider that Spike was considered a Badass Nonhuman for killing two.

 - Expy: One for Dracula because of his pale skin, style of clothing, aristocratic background and vampirism.